 Raleigh, NC 27606-3870

-Gift cards: NC GreenPower offers a gift card program, which allows purchasers to buy renewable energy or carbon offsets from NC GreenPower in honor or memory of someone special.
-Gift cards are a great way to celebrate a birthday, holiday, event or to send a personalized message or thank you.
-Recipients receive a personalized card with your message and the environmental benefits of the gift.
+Gift cards: We offer a gift card program that allows purchasers to buy renewable energy and support a school or buy carbon offsets in honor or memory of someone special.
+Gift cards are a great way to celebrate a birthday, holiday, or event, or to send a personalized message or thank you.
+Recipients receive a card with your message and the environmental benefits of the gift.

-Event offsets: Making your events green powered are another way to support the program.
+Event offsets: Making your events green powered is another way to support the program.
 Organizers can offset the electrical usage and emissions of their event with an equivalent purchase of renewable energy.
-We now offer carbon offsets to negate the impact of vehicle or airplane travel.
-Purchasers will receive a certificate to display at their event designating their contribution.
-Green-powered events are in keeping with your organization’s environmental initiatives and send a powerful message to attendees that every activity has a cost, and conservation can occur at every level.
+We also offer carbon offsets to negate the impact of vehicle or airplane travel.
+Purchasers will receive a certificate to display designating their contribution.
+Green powered events keep with your organization’s environmental initiatives and send a powerful message to attendees that every activity has a cost, and conservation can occur at any level.

 Your contribution will go directly to encourage the development of more renewable energy sources in North Carolina.
 Your carbon offset contribution will support a project that is mitigating carbon dioxide or carbon dioxide equivalent.
-All participating electric utilities have volunteered to collect their customers’ contributions and send the entire contribution to NC GreenPower.
-That saves us the cost of administrative fees – a big cost savings for a nonprofit organization like NC GreenPower.
+All participating electric utilities have volunteered to collect their customers’ contributions and send the entire contribution to us.
+That saves us the cost of administrative fees, which is a big help for a nonprofit like ours.

-For every $4 contributed to the program for green power, 100 kWh of renewable energy will be subscribed for generation from a generator located in North Carolina.
-Because the technologies used in the NC GreenPower program are relatively new, the cost of generation is slightly higher than traditional resources.
-The money contributed to the program will be paid to the independent producers (not utilities) supplying green power to the program.
+For every $4 contributed to the program for green power, 125 kWh of renewable energy will be purchased from a generator located in North Carolina.
+Your contribution will also support the installation of solar PV demonstration projects at North Carolina K-12 schools.
+The money contributed will be paid to the independent producers (not utilities) supplying green power.
 The payment is a premium, over and above the payment they receive from their local utility for power added to the grid.
-The purpose of the payment is to offset generation costs and help make these projects economically feasible in these early stages of the industry.
-By helping these projects survive, more renewable energy will be added to our power supply and displace generation that would have been required from traditional, less environmentally-friendly resources.
+The purpose of the payment is to offset generation costs and help make these projects more economically feasible.
+This is particularly necessary for the school solar PV systems, because as nonprofit institutions, schools cannot take advantage of state and federal tax credits to reduce upfront costs.
+By helping these projects survive, we allow more renewable energy to be added to our power supply and displace generation that would have been required from traditional, less environmentally friendly resources.
 More renewable energy generation means a better environment for all North Carolinians.

-For every $4 contributed to a carbon offset, 1,000 pounds of carbon dioxide or carbon dioxide equivalent will be mitigated from a mitigator located in the NC/SC/VA area.
+For every $4 contributed to a carbon offset, 1,000 pounds of carbon dioxide or carbon dioxide equivalent will be mitigated from a mitigator located in the North Carolina/South Carolina/Virginia area.

-NC GreenPower retains 25% of all contributions to the program to pay for administrative and marketing costs.
-That translates to $1 out of every $4.
+We retain 25% of all contributions to pay for program costs.
+We will also reserve 10% to help support education and outreach.
+That translates to $3 out of every $4 being used to support the community and local renewable energy generators or carbon offset mitigators.
 This amount is standard in many green power programs across the nation and is necessary to support outreach and educational activities.
-Additional funds are also derived from corporate contributions, utility participation and from grants for specific program activities.
+Additional funds are derived from contributions, utility participation, and grants for specific program activities.